holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Provision-VirtualBoxVM-with-Vagrant.md

 >Note that `bcdedit` is short for `boot configuration data edit`, i.e. it affects what software will be loaded on the next OS boot, so it is essential that you perform a full boot from a complete power down (not a suspend and restart) in order for the changes to take effect.
 Leave the PC powered down for `10 seconds` before starting it again.
 If your PC does not offer a full shutdown from the start menu you could try running `shutdown /p` from an admin command prompt.
 On a laptop you may have to remove the battery.

-You might have to reinstall `Vagrant` & `Virtual Box` if still facing the error after disable `Hyper-V`.
+Reinstall `Vagrant` & `Virtual Box`.
+If issue is still exist, you might have to reinstall `Windows OS`!

 ## Remote to virtual machine with Vagrant